NVIDIA/DALI/docs/pipeline.rst

         output = fn.flip(img)
         ...

+Notice
+^^^^^^

+* Seed generation in debug mode works differently than in standard mode (it is deterministic but different).
+If you want to achieve the same results in debug mode as in standard mode initialize operators with the ``seed`` parameter.
+* Direct calls to operators work only in a scope of the ``pipeline_def`` function, you cannot use them this way outside of ``pipeline_def``.
+* You cannot change the order of operators inside the pipeline between the iterations.

 .. warning::
     Using debug mode will drastically worsen performance of your pipeline.
 Use it only for debugging purposes.